Generative Artificial Intelligences and Pictures Synthesis

 2 - The Generative Artificial Intelligences:

 To be able to generate pictures like those presented in this document, it is necessary to undergo training using "real" data, particularly pairs {picture, description} available in large quantities on the internet [02].
 Specialized formal neural networks are then used to transform, on one hand, pictures in "raster" mode [03] into a more concise [04] representation closer to their semantic content.
 On the other hand, a similar process is applied to descriptions, which are texts written in natural languages.
-The result of this processing for each {picture, description} pair is a set of numbers (a "point") stored in a massive multidimensional space known as the Semantic Space (S).
+The result of this processing [05] for each {picture, description} pair is a set of numbers (a "vector") stored in a massive multidimensional space known as the Semantic Space (S).
 The treatments applied are such that two neighboring points in S correspond to semantically close notions.

 Thus, learning is, in a sense, a form of semantic compression.
 The exploitation of space S to generate new pictures (or texts...) can be considered naively as semantic decompression.
 The user-provided prompt [06] positions itself in S, and one of the closest points P defines a picture that just needs to be decompressed.
 It seems that a random selection is made when multiple neighbors satisfy the prompt.
 This likely explains why submitting the same prompt twice will yield two different but semantically close pictures.

 However, as always, the devil is in the detailsand reality is certainly much more complex.
 Indeed, as the examples to be presented later will show, in a prompt, it is generally not a single semantic concept that is specified, but multiple ones.
-Procedures such as "mixing," interpolation, combination,... , must therefore be implemented.
+Procedures such as "mixing", interpolation, combination,... , must therefore be implemented.

 The experiences reported below showed that in fact two GAIs had to be used: the first one actually Generative and the second one Antagonistic intended on the one hand to evaluate the quality of the productions of the first one and on the other hand to filter the content so as to avoid "inappropriate" pictures [07].

-3 - Some examples of the generation of pictures (1451 on Friday July 05 2024):
+3 - Some examples of the generation of pictures (1537 on Sunday November 17 2024):

-So, these are 1451 images generated by this GAI that will be presented below.
+So, these are 1537 images generated by this GAI that will be presented below.
 In fact, more were calculated but not all are exhibited and those that were rejected were either due to personal preference or because they were too similar to others already obtained.
-This number (1451) may seem excessive, making it impossible to visualize all of these pictures, but this is voluntary and intended to illustrate the incredible "imaginative" power of this GAI...
+This number (1537) may seem excessive, making it impossible to visualize all of these pictures, but this is voluntary and intended to illustrate the incredible "imaginative" power of this GAI...

 Nota: For all submitted prompts, french was used and a translation into english will be provided below.